mvallim/live-custom-ubuntu-from-scratch/README.md

    export LC_ALL=C
    ```

-   These mount points are necessary inside the chroot environment, so we can be able to finish the installations without errors.
+   These mount points are necessary inside the chroot environment, so we are able to finish the installation without errors.

 3. **Set a custom hostname**
    ```